 Who Makes Medication Errors?

-In order to prevent errors, the Institute for Safe Medication Practices identifies several elements that should be be looked at closely when medication is to be administered.
-These include
+In order to prevent errors, the Institute for Safe Medication Practices identifies several elements that should be looked at closely when medication is to be administered.
+These include:

 - Patient information